 The 2022 CABC is organized by a group of independent historians, art librarians, artists, and professionals in the field, and is hosted by Center for Book Arts online and at 28 W 27th St. FL3

-Block Party The first ever NYABF Block Party is on Saturday, October 15, from noon to 6pm!
-Free and open to the public on 22nd St between 10th and 11th Ave, the event features a range of fun projects including music presented by Pioneer Works, food, a dance performance by PAGEANT, No School, Bushwick Chess Club, chess competition, Montez Press Radio, herbalism, mutual aid groups, workshops, Maggie Boyd & Molasses Books, kids activities, School for Poetic Computation, and more.
+Block Party The first ever NYABF Block Party was on Saturday, October 15, from noon to 6pm!
+Free and open to the public on 22nd St between 10th and 11th Ave, the event featured a range of fun projects including music presented by Pioneer Works, food, a dance performance by PAGEANT, No School, Bushwick Chess Club, chess competition, Montez Press Radio, herbalism, mutual aid groups, workshops, Maggie Boyd & Molasses Books, kids activities, School for Poetic Computation, and more.
+Click here for a full list of participants & programs.

 The Shannon Michael Cane Award This award is granted to emerging artists (artists, artists’ book publishers, or collectives in the early stages of their career) who would be first-time exhibitors in a Printed Matter Art Book Fair.
 Each recipient is granted a complimentary table and an unrestricted stipend.
 Exhibitor applications were reviewed by a panel comprised of the founders of the Shannon Michael Cane Memorial Fund and Printed Matter staff.
 This year’s winners are FAR–NEAR, KWY Ediciones, Matarile Ediciones, and Revista Balam.